 Update on the use of the Public Service Network (PSN)

-This post was originally published in May 2012.
-In January 2017 the Government Digital Service statedthat use of the PSN will be phased out but clarified the position in March, saying that Government bodies still need to be PSN compliant – at least for the immediate future.
-For up to date clarification on the PSN, please contact Dave James, MD at Ascentor.
+This post was originally published in August 2012.
+In January 2017 the Government Digital Service stated that use of the PSN will be phased out but clarified the position in March, saying that Government bodies still need to be PSN compliant at least for the immediate future.
+For up-to-date clarification on the PSN, please contact Dave James, MD at Ascentor.
 In the meantime, we hope you’ll find the original post of help.

 Article by Peter Curran , Principal IA Consultant and PSN specialist at Ascentor